yegor256/blog/_posts/2015/mar/2015-03-02-team-morale-myths-and-reality.md

 after you chew them properly, convert them to specific and very unambiguous rules of work.
 Don't talk about Agile; be agile.

-{% quote Give everybody an assurance that none of them will be terminated behind a closed door %}
+{% quote Give everybody an assurance that none of them will be terminated behind a closed door. %}

 **Don't Close the Door**.
 Responsibility is personal,